Which of the following statements distinguishes political...

 While a political party is a group of people who organize to win elections, operate the government, and determine public policy, pressure groups is a group of people who share common goals and who actively try to influence policymakers.

-The tenure of the President of the UN Security Council is ...
+One of the most essential characteristics of the state is ...